lowRISC/opentitan/doc/contributing/ci/README.md

 -->
 ![CI Overview](continuous_integration_overview.svg)

-OpenTitan uses [Azure Pipelines](https://azure.microsoft.com/en-gb/services/devops/pipelines/) as continuous integration provider: test jobs are described in an Azure Pipelines-specific way, and then executed on compute resources, some of which are provided by Azure Pipelines, and others of which are provided by lowRISC.
+OpenTitan uses [GitHub Actions](https://github.com/features/actions) as continuous integration provider: test jobs are described in an GitHub Actions-specific way, and then executed on compute resources, some of which are provided by GitHub, and others of which are provided by lowRISC.

 Two things are special in the way OpenTitan does continuous integration: private CI, and testing on FPGA boards.